indiana-university/rivet-docs/content/blog/alpha-5-components.md

 Previously a variant of the deprecated box component, the redesigned [card](https://v2.rivet.iu.edu/docs/components/card/) is now a standalone component.

-The card component is commonly used on both web applications and marketing websites to group related pieces of information.
-Cards are also used to present collections of content, such as news items, in a list or grid format.
+The card component is commonly used on both web applications and marketing websites to visually group related pieces of information.
+Cards are also used to present collections of content, such as news items or resource links, in a grid format.

+Cards fill a similar role to the [feature](https://framework.iu.edu/creating-content/chunks/feature.html) and [interactive panel](https://framework.iu.edu/creating-content/chunks/interactive-panel.html) chunks in the IU Web Framework.

 ## Billboard

 The [billboard](https://v2.rivet.iu.edu/docs/components/billboard/) is a new component for marketing websites based on work the Rivet team did as part of the [iu.edu](https://iu.edu/index.html) redesign.

 By combining an image, a headline, teaser text, and a call to action, the billboard component helps guide visitors to news articles, student and alumni stories, or other important content.

+Billboards are similar to the [text plus image banner](https://framework.iu.edu/creating-content/banners/text-and-image.html) in the IU Web Framework, but are usable anywhere on a page.

 ## Quote